SMS Creates Inclusive Airport Environment

 How SMS Has Affected Aviation Management

 The largest factor that comes to mind when I think of the part SMS plays in aviation management is the progression of aviation.
-More private aircraft, small startup airlines, jets with larger payloads such as the A380, even the increase in the worldwide population warrant that more people will be moved by air travel in the future.
+More private aircraft, small startup airlines, jets with larger payloads such as the A380, and even the increase in the worldwide population warrant that more people will be moved by air travel in the future.

 More lives passing through the hands of airports only increase the demand for safety.
 Studies still prove that air travel is safer than traveling by car, but why?
 It’s because the everyday person in aviation strives to do their best.

 In aviation, however, pilots will undergo nearly 1,500 hours of flight time before they can even interview to fly a passenger jetliner as a first officer.
 From there the learning continues under the close observation of the captain and chief pilot.
 Aviation only remains safe because of: